mouseless/baked/docs/features/coding-style.md

 ## Rich Transient

 Configures transient services as api services.
-This coding style allows you to have a public initializer (`With`) with parameters which will render as query parameters or single `id` parameter which will render from route.
+This coding style marks a type having a public initializer with a single `Business.Id` parameter which will render from route, as `RichTransient`, configures `Locatable` attribure and generates locators.

-Rich transients with `id` types can be method parameters and located using their locators.
+Rich transients can be method parameters and located using their locators.

 Configures routes and swagger docs to use entity methods as resource actions.